Reporting Suicides Responsibly: Implementing Evidence-based Guidelines for the Media

 Duration

 The course will be available to participants for a duration of 6 weeks, from the date of enrolment, with a possible extension to 8 weeks.
-For more details on this, please check the ‘Certification’ tab below.
+For more details, please check the ‘Certification’ tab below.

 Certification